lexabak3/Web_Scraping_with_Javascript/README.md

-# Web Scraping site with Javascript
+# Parsing web site that uses a Javascript
 brute parsing site with selenium, bs4, requests_html